MonkeyMomma/MMC-Landing-Page/README.md

 # Karin M. Davis Landing Page Project

 This project is the second project in the Udacity Front End Developer NanoDegree Program.
+I do not recommend Udacity's Programs, however.
+Their "reviewers" are sexist and have repeatedly accused me of plagerism for submitting my own work.
+Even if there is only simularities caused by using industry recommended coding styles and layouts, they will accuse of plagerism, especially if you are female.
+Because of this, I was not able to complete my Nanodegree.
+I do not recommend giving Udacity any of your hard earned money.

 ## Table of Contents